taikuchou/taikuchou/README.md

   1. **Data Fetching**: Extracts data from Google Sheets.
   2. **Transformation**: Converts the data to JSON format.
   3. **Deployment**: Publishes the app to GitHub Pages for free hosting.

-This tool is ideal for organizing and accessing notes anywhere, anytime.

 ---